Toloka/docs/en/template-builder/reference/view.image.md

 If `true`, images start loading immediately, even if they aren't in the viewport.
 Useful for icons.

 By default, `false` (lazy loading is enabled).
-In this mode, images start loading only when they get in an annotator's field of view. ||
+In this mode, images start loading only when they get in a Toloker's field of view. ||
 || `popup` | _boolean_ | Specifies whether opening a full-size image with a click is allowed.
 By default, it is `true` (allowed). ||
 || `ratio` | _array_ | An array of two numbers that sets the relative dimensions of the sides: width (first number) to height (second number).